vivek71092/Kollege-LMS/README.md

 **⭐ If you find this project useful, please consider giving it a star on GitHub! ⭐**

-Made with ❤️ by Vivek Kumar for Chandigarh University BCA Major Project
+Made with ❤️ by Vivek Kumar for Chandigarh University

-**© 2024-2025 Kollege LMS.
+**© 2025 Kollege LMS.
 All Rights Reserved.**

 </div>Kollege LMS